Doomlazer/SCI-Debug-Resources/README.md

 2. Provide the needed files for people unfamiliar with hex editing or exporting patches.
 3. Fix broken debug features and add new useful commands where possible.

 Currently a work in progress.
-Contributions and suggestions are welcome.

 ##